YugandharSarath/nested_comments/description.md

 - Every **reply button** must have a unique `data-testid` in the format `reply-btn-{id}`.
 - Every **reply input field** must have a unique `data-testid` in the format `reply-input-{id}`.
 - Every **submit reply** button must have a unique `data-testid` in the format `submit-reply-{id}`.
+- Use mock.json to preload comments when the app loads.
+- mock.json should contain an array of top-level comments, each with: id (unique number or string) text (string) replies (array of nested comment objects with same structure)
+- This ensures test cases can start with existing nested comments for verification.
 ---